dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/core/basic-structures/quadrilateral.md

 # Quadrilateral

-The interface Quadrilateral represents a quadrilateral shape defined by four points.
-It contains an array of four Point objects.
+The `Quadrilateral` interface defines a shape that represents a quadrilateral in 2-dimensional space.

 ## Definition